bjornbytes/lovr-docs/guides/Compiling.md

 - CPU: 64 bit, little endian, x86 or ARM
 - OS: Windows (Vista+), macOS (11+), Linux (libc 2.29+), Android (10)
-- GPU: supports OpenGL 3.3+ or OpenGL ES 3.1+
+- GPU: supports Vulkan 1.1

-Other systems and hardware may work, but are not frequently tested and may fail to build/run.
+Other systems and hardware may work, but are not frequently tested.

 Dependencies
 ---